Timmyway/resources/README.md

 ## 🎭 **Illustrations and Icons**
 Add impactful visuals with these resources.

+- [Flaticon](https://www.flaticon.com/) : A massive library of vector icons, perfect for your web and design projects, offering both free and premium options.
+- [❤️ Icons8](https://icons8.com/) : A comprehensive collection of free and premium icons, illustrations, and photos to enhance your designs.
 - [Loading.io](https://loading.io/) : Icon and animation generator.
 - ❤️ [Undraw.co](https://undraw.co/illustrations) : Modern and customizable illustrations.
-- ❤️ [Icons8](https://icones8.fr/) : Library of free icons, illustrations, and photos.
 - [Lottiefiles](https://lottiefiles.com/) : Light and interactive animations.
 - [Iconscout](https://iconscout.com/) : Icons and illustrations for your designs.